mallah94/OnScreenXboxKeyboard/README.md

  + **If you are updating from an earlier version please uninstall first then re install. otherwise you will get 2 versions running**

 # How To Use
- + Once the program starts it will show a small keyboard icon at the left corner of your desktop (yes this is unnecessary and is a remnant from a way older version of this code that I had locally I will remove it soon I hope)
+ + Once the program starts it an icon will be shown in the tray (task bar hidden icons)
  + The app is now listening for controllers
  + to activate the keyboard just press and hold the "Select"/"Back" button on your controller for 2 seconds.
  + You can use the D-Pad to select a letter and the A button to confirm it.